-Plastic baby toys, unless made from acrylic, are unsafe for parrots.
-Also, soft, rubber-like toys can be torn and swallowed.
-Even thicker plastic, like PVC, can lead to chemical poisoning or shards getting swallowed.
-Wooden, metal, paper, and fabric baby toys are the safest options.
+Parrots can play with baby toys made from wood, metal, paper, and fabric.
+Plastic baby toys, unless made from acrylic, aren’t parrot-safe.
+Also, soft, rubber-like toys should be avoided as they can be torn and swallowed.
+Even thicker plastic, like PVC, can lead to chemical poisoning or shards being accidentally swallowed.

 Do Parrots Like Baby Toys?